If the bleeding is severe:

 It has been more than 6 months with this birth control and you’re still experiencing breakthrough bleeding.

-If it is only an issue when you skip periods by taking only the active pills, it may be a good idea to take each pack in its entirety and have a monthly period.
-Some women have breakthrough bleeding for a long time when taking active pills only, others don’t.
+If breakthrough bleeding is only an issue when you try to skip periods, it may be a good idea to take each pack in its entirety or completing a hormone-free week to have a monthly period.
+Some women have breakthrough bleeding for a long time when trying to skip periods while others don’t.
 It all depends on your body.

-If this has been an issue the entire time and you are having a monthly hormone-free interval, it may be time to switch to another birth control.
-Send us a message and we can help you change to another pill that may cause less spotting.
+If breakthrough bleeding is a persistent issue despite completing a monthly hormone-free interval, it may be time to switch to another birth control.
+Send us a message and we can help you change to another birth control that may cause less spotting.

 Are you using a progestin-only pill?